 We define digital PR as:

 An online marketing strategy used by businesses to increase their online presence.
-E.g. Digital PR agencies liaising with journalists, bloggers and influencers and using editorial to gain high-quality backlinks within editorial or copy, with the core aim of improving Search Engine Optimisation.
+E.g. Digital PR agencies liaising with journalists, bloggers and influencers and using editorial to gain high-quality backlinks within editorial or copy, with the core aim of improving Search Engine Optimisation and conversions.

 Many people know it as SEO PR or digital PR outreach.